ylvyntra/rebis/README.md

 ⍕ Aletheomorphics and Adjudication

+## Fragment II

+⍕ On Aletheomorphics, Phainogenesis and the Clearing of the Field

 # Fascicle IV

 ⍕ Magick

 ## Fragment I

-The Field and the Semiomyces:  Thelema and the Promise of Phainontes
+⍕ The Field and the Semiomyces:  Thelema and the Promise of Phainontes

 # Fascicle V